-When he is not editing the Field Guide, he likes to play lacrosse, run cross country and hang out with friends.
+When he is not editing the Field Guide, he likes to run cross country, explore nature through camping and backpacking, cook gourmet meals and hang out with friends.

 He enjoys community service because it makes him feel good to give back to the community and people in need.